Event 0: Development

 Event[0] began as part of a graduate student project at the National School of Video Game and Interactive Media in France (Enjmin) in 2013.
 The students later formed Ocelot Society in order to continue development into a commercial project.
 The team that worked on Event[0] is composed of eleven people.
 In 2014, the game received the student award at the European Indie Game Days as well as the Innovation award at BIG 2015.
 Event[0] received funding from France's CNC as well as from the Indie Fund.

 The game, as released, had three expected endings, with Ocelot Society having dropped a possible fourth ending prior to release.
 However, around July 2017, Emmanuel Corno, one of the developers and writers at Ocelot, noted that the Wikipedia page for the game described a different fourth ending to the game (the last one listed above), which he affirmed was possible to obtain in the released game and was not the same as the dropped ending.
-Corno attributed this unexpected ending to be the result of a bug the team had not caught this point, but was pleased that it existed as the emergent gameplay made the artificial intelligence they created feel "more human".
+Corno attributed this unexpected ending to be the result of a bug the team had not caught at this point, but was pleased that it existed as the emergent gameplay made the artificial intelligence they created feel "more human".

 Reception

 Event[0] received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 38% of critics.
 Reviewers have compared Event[0] to games such as the solitary narrative of Firewatch as well as the King's Quest series.
 The environment has been compared to the spaceship in Ridley Scott's Alien.
 Several reviewers have also noted the similarities between Event[0]'s Kaizen AI and HAL 9000 from Stanley Kubrick's film 2001: A Space Odyssey.
-A common complaint, even among positive reviews, is the game's very short play time: as little as 3 hours for the first playthrough and an hour for subsequent playthroughs for the other endings.
+A common complaint, even in otherwise positive reviews, is the game's very short play time: as little as 3 hours for the first playthrough and an hour for subsequent playthroughs for the other endings.
 Event[0] was nominated for the Seumas McNally Grand Prize and for the Excellence in Design and Excellence in Narrative awards for the 2017 Independent Games Festival.

 A scholarly article indicated Event[0]'s references to the philosophy of Georg Wilhelm Friedrich Hegel (including graffiti) as well as the game's links to the posthuman turn in philosophy.
-The author of the article notes that the game reflects a change in the way artificial intelligence is portrayed in video games; AI in Event[0] does not have to become an enemy as it had been common in video games, but can develop into an equal partner depending on the player's actions.
+The author of the article notes that the game reflects a change in the way artificial intelligence is portrayed in video games; AI in Event[0] does not have to become an enemy as had been common in video games, but can develop into an equal partner depending on the player's actions.